yPedroDev/Lambda/README.md

 # Lambda

-This my first personal project for minecraft server.
+This my first personal project for a minecraft server.